Thursday, December 23, 2010

 Bus 2857, now known as the Rosa Parks Bus, can be found in the Henry Ford Museum in Dearborn, Michigan.
 It was retired from use in Alabama and sold in 1971.
 The buyer gutted it and used it for storage.
 It sat in his field for 30 years.
 When his descendants tried to sell it, the Henry Ford Museum caught wind of it and had the winning bid at auction.
 They restored it and visitors can now sit in the place where Rosa sat.

-For all of the accolades received in her lifetime, Rosa Parks' life was anything but easy.
+Even with all of the accolades received in her lifetime, Rosa Parks' life was anything but easy.
 Employment became difficult for her and her husband in Alabama (Parks was fired after her arrest).
 They moved to Virginia in 1957 and later to Detroit, Michigan.
-Parks worked as a seamstress, until she was hired by U.S. Representative John Conyers as a secretary/receptionist in 1965.
+Parks worked as a seamstress until she was hired by U.S. Representative John Conyers as a secretary/receptionist in 1965.
 She remained in that position until 1988.
 This is the duplex she lived in from 1961-1988 (3201-3203 Virginia Park St, Detroit).

 Parks continued to work tirelessly for Civil Rights, donating time and money consistently throughout her later years.
 Our nation was treated to a sorry spectacle during the last years of her life when a lawsuit was filed on her behalf against a hip-hop group who referenced “moving to the back of the bus” in a song.
 Relatives decried the suit and claimed they were kept from seeing Parks.
 They also claimed Parks was not aware of what was taking place.
 Her longtime friend and caretaker proceeded with the suit that ended up being settled.
 Rosa Parks passed away in 2005 and was laid to rest in Woodlawn Cemetery in a chapel that is now named for her.